spectrasecure/arise/README.md

     - **Used for:** `build_header` - Function that populates headers with metadata from page source files Dependency for the header metadata tag population.
     - **Why:** This script makes use of the GNU version of the '-i' flag.
 BSD sed will not let you run inline sed replacements without forcing you to do an extra file write to create a backup of the original file, which you then have to run ANOTHER command to delete (literally why).

+### Roadmap / To-Do / Feature Ideas
+- Refactor inline bash evaluation function and enable its usage.
+Right now it only works on very tiny/simple snippets because I wrote the logic for it because I thought it would be funny to implement (it was).
+I wasn't thinking of it in terms of a feature that is actually functional and practical to use, but I'd like to do that now.
+   - Allow inline bash evaluations in the site headers and footers
+- Add support for metadata tag usage in the site footer.
+- Move the hardcoded TOC formatting in `build_toc` into a configurable template within `.config`
+- Remove the use of a temp file from `build_toc` and make it use arrays instead so that we're not using IO calls for no good reason.
+I was being a lazy idiot when I wrote this function.
+Sorry.

+### Legal & Acknowledgements
+These can be found on a separate page [here](legal/README.md).